A Story of Strength and Support: Michael Barton’s Journey

 Final Thoughts

-You can also follow him on X/Twitter: @michaelbarton4
+You can also follow Michael on X/Twitter, or visit his website.

 → Find environments—like Judo for Michael—that recognise and work with your neurotype, not against it.